Headstone Manor and Museum

 The Headstone Museum, also known as the Harrow Museum, is the local history museum for the London Borough of Harrow in England.

 Overview

-The museum was established in 1986 and is located in the grounds of Headstone Manor, records of which date back to 825 AD.
+The museum was established in 1986 and is located in the grounds of Headstone Manor, itself situated within Headstone Manor Park.
 All the buildings are individually listed, and the site as a whole is a scheduled monument.
 It tells the story of Harrow through its collections, exhibitions and four historic buildings, detailing the significance of the site in which it is set as well as the people and wider area.